collabserver/collabserver-datatypes/README.md

 ### Dependencies
 All dependencies are automatically downloaded by CMake and placed in a folder named `dependencies`.
 You may move this folder in another place later and request CMake not to download dependencies anymore (See CMake options).

+If you are using a custom permanent location for your dependencies, a convinient solution is to set the environment variable `COLLAB_DEPENDENCIES_DIR` with this path.
+CMake will use this one as the default location (except if a custom path is given as CMake parameter).

 - [MessagePack](https://msgpack.org/) (Only required by Simple Graph)
 - [GoogleTest](https://github.com/google/googletest) (Only required for tests)